-For more information about computer viruses, select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app.
+For more information about computer viruses, complete one of these tasks:

+- Select the Search icon in the taskbar, type support in the search box, and then select the HP Support Assistant app. - Select the question mark icon in the taskbar.